On This Day In Judy Garland’s Life And Career – March 30

 Photo captions:

-Photo 1: Singer Judy Garland wipes away a tear in her dressing room at the Town and Country Club in Brooklyn where she walked off stage last night after singing her second number – ‘Life Is Just a Bowl of Cherries.’
-She told her audience of 1,700 that she had laryngitis and added ‘It doesn’t really matter though, I’ve just been fired.’
+Photo 1: Singer Judy Garland wipes away a tear in her dressing room at the Town and Country Club in Brooklyn, where she walked off stage last night after singing her second number – ‘Life Is Just a Bowl of Cherries.’
+She told her audience of 1,700 that she had laryngitis and added, ‘It doesn’t really matter though, I’ve just been fired.’
 Ben Maksik, whose nightspot is one of the country’s largest, vowed it was ‘the last walkout Judy will stage in my place.’
-He said he paid about $40,000 to Judy and her husband Sid Luft in advance before Judy arrived in New York.
+He said he paid about $40,000 to Judy and her husband, Sid Luft, in advance before Judy arrived in New York.
 Luft, whom Miss Garland is suing for divorce was at the club when the walkout occurred and said he didn’t like the way things were going with Judy’s contract and had called on Brooklyn District Attorney Silver about it Saturday.

-Photo 2: Singer Judy Garland walked out on a full house at the Town and Country Club 3/30 in a dispute that apparently involved money, her unhappy love life and a large dash of temperament.
+Photo 2: Singer Judy Garland walked out on a full house at the Town and Country Club on 3/30 in a dispute that apparently involved money, her unhappy love life, and a large dash of temperament.
 She went on 50 minutes late, sang two songs, and then told the audience she could not finish because she had laryngitis.
-‘But it doesn’t matter anyhow, because I’ve just been fired.’
+‘But it doesn’t matter anyhow because I’ve just been fired.’
 Miss Garland is shown in her dressing room after the show, where she told newsmen she was broke.

 Photo 4: Newspaper article detailing the events.